-The financial liabilities provided the funding to purchase the Company's investment in loans and receivables.
+The financial liabilities provided the funding to purchase the Company's investment in EBRD notes.
 Financial assets and liabilities represent the majority of the assets and liabilities of the Company.
-The Company has purchased EBRD Notes as a means of investing the proceeds of the Variable Rate Notes issued.

 The strategies used by the Company in achieving its objectives regarding the use of its loans and receivables and financial liabilities were set when the Company entered into the transactions.
 The Company has attempted to match the properties of its financial liabilities to its assets to avoid the risk generated by mismatches of investment performance against its obligations.